 The cost of the ITIL Master runs about $4,000, which you pay after an EI accepts your initial application.
 Given the expense of this certification and its stringent requirements, only serious candidates should pursue the ITIL Master.
 That said, earning this certification indicates you've reached the highest level of achievement in your field.

-As IT becomes more and more of a mission-critical part of most businesses, SMBs are realizing the biggest benefits from maintaining ITIL-trained personnel on staff.
+As IT becomes more important, SMBs are realizing the biggest benefits of maintaining ITIL-trained personnel on staff.
 Though no company wants to see IT projects fail, larger companies can usually absorb the loss of productivity, time and money that accompanies a failed IT service project.
 SMBs may not have the financial luxury of allowing an important IT project to fail owing to poor management and lack of processes.
-Thus, the value of an ITIL certification may actually be greater for enlightened companies that cannot afford IT project failures.
+Thus, the value of an ITIL certification may be greater for enlightened companies that cannot afford IT project failures.

-The good news about ITIL certification is that it is a valuable skill for almost any IT professional, from system administrators to CIOs.
+The good news about ITIL certification is that it is a valuable skill for almost any IT professional, from system administrators to chief information officers (CIOs).
 Many large companies have dedicated ITIL coaches or mentors who help shepherd projects through the various steps of the ITIL framework.
 These ITIL gurus have a wide understanding of the IT landscape and can usually spot trouble with a service design document or implementation plan in a matter of minutes.

 AXELOS provides a Career Paths chart that maps IT service management job roles with skill levels.
 This chart is handy for certification candidates interested in specific jobs who need to understand how they fit into the ITIL service lifecycle.

-Each ITIL certification webpage provides links to relevant study guides and a syllabus (where available).
+Each ITIL certification webpage provides links to relevant study guides and syllabi.
 Those pursuing the ITIL Foundation certification should read the three-part blog series on preparing for and taking the ITIL Foundation exam.
 Those who are thinking about pursuing the Intermediate certification should use the ITIL Intermediate Training Navigator to match desired job roles and skills with the appropriate modules.

 Formal ITIL training is available in self-paced online courses, instructor-led distance learning and instructor-led classroom classes.
 The variety of ITIL training offered and the collection of certified companies offering ITIL training ensures that anyone who is interested in learning about ITIL or becoming ITIL certified has an option that fits their learning preferences.